 It is a requirement of your ACA training agreement that you and your QPRT, counsellor, training manager or principal meet at least every six months.
 These meetings are to discuss and monitor your progress on professional development, ethics and professional scepticism, practical work experience and exams.
 It is your responsibility to update your records within your online training file.

 View the six-monthly review guide on how to prepare for a six-monthly review, the topics you will cover during the review and how to submit your training file at the end of your training agreement.
 You can also view top tips on how to keep your training file up to date.

 Log your progress within the ‘Ethics and professional scepticism’ tab of your online training file for each of your six-monthly reviews with your training manager, counsellor or principal.
 Here’s the process:

 - Complete one or more modules of the Ethics Learning Programme in advance of your six-monthly review.

 - After each module of the Ethics Learning Programme, watch the corresponding Practising Ethics webinar and consider responses to each scenario.

 - Keep a note of ethical examples that you read in the news or see in the workplace as they will help you to talk about a real-life situation in your next review.

 - In your training file, use the ‘Add ethics review’ button to log your progress since the last review, plus you will be asked to enter details of the review itself.

-- Only at the end of your training agreement period will your employer sign off ‘ethically competent’ component, this includes taking all of the above elements into consideration and achieving 70% or more at the ethics assessment.
+- At the end of your training agreement your employer will confirm that you are ethically competent, this includes taking all of the above elements into consideration and achieving 70% or more at the assessment.